hitoshi-watase/sercrod/docs/reference/directives/attributes.md

    - How many copies (if any) are created.
    - Which children will be present.

-2. For each concrete element being rendered, Nablla evaluates attribute bindings:
+2. For each concrete element being rendered, Sercrod evaluates attribute bindings:

    - `:class`, `:style`, `:value`, and all other `:name` attributes (except `:text` / `:html`) are processed.
    - Each attribute is evaluated once for the current scope.